Have you heard of the phrase, “Have some compassion for yourself in eating disorder recovery”?

 - Self-kindness: Being caring and understanding with ourselves in instances of pain and suffering.

 - Mindfulness: Taking a balanced approach to our feelings in which they are observed without trying to suppress, ignore or deny them.

 - A sense of common humanity: Recognizing that making mistakes, pain and suffering is part of the human experience.

 And the good news is that all three of these areas can be developed and improved over time.
-Below are some steps to awakening your self-compassion.
+Below are some steps to awaken your self-compassion in recovery and beyond.

 The first step in cultivating self-compassion is to develop empathy for your own feelings and recognize your own suffering.
 Take a moment to turn inward and notice your feelings, instead of avoiding them or pushing them away.
 This helps you feel more connected with yourself.

 It’s easy to convince yourself of the uniqueness of your feelings and experiences, but disappointment, shame, rejection, fear, mistakes and anger are all shared experiences and feelings.
-Every human being has experienced them at some point in their lives.
+Every human being has experienced them at some point in their life.
+This is what is called common humanity.
 The key is to take a step back and recognize the universality of your struggle.
 This helps you feel connected and feel part of something bigger than just yourself.

 Instead of criticizing yourself for having negative feelings or experiencing difficult situations, tell yourself that it’s perfectly human and accept the moment to be just as it is.
 Acceptance doesn’t mean making things ‘right’, but it just means you choose to love and embrace ‘what is’, and trust that everything is unfolding as it’s meant to.

 Now it’s time to treat your feelings and yourself with compassion, just like you’d treat a good friend or loved one.
 Soothe and comfort yourself by giving yourself a hug or simply putting your hand on your heart.
 This is a way of reminding yourself that you matter and care about yourself.